-- 7.1.1 Biodiversity Metric 3.0 requires the consideration of long term delivery of the measures to achieve net gain. - 7.1.2 The LERMP (Appendix 8.14, App Doc Ref 5.4.8.14) forms the main mechanism for delivering net gain, the LERMP focuses on the delivery of long-term management and monitoring of created or enhanced habitats. - 7.1.3 This includes detailed management and maintenance information for years 1-5 (including frequency and timing of measures) with a commitment to review maintenance and management regimes every 5 years.
-This will be enforced by the DCO requirements. - 7.1.4 For river units the mechanism for delivery is not yet confirmed, however a requirement within Schedule 2 of the DCO commits The Applicant to achieve 20% river unit BNG. - 7.1.5 For habitat created as part of the water vole compensation, the Natural England conservation licence will place an ongoing obligation on The Applicant to monitor the habitat for a period of 5 years and to ensure that the habitat is suitable for its intended purpose.
+- 7.1.1 Biodiversity Metric 3.0 requires the consideration of long-term delivery of the measures to achieve net gain. - 7.1.2 The LERMP (Appendix 8.14, App Doc Ref 5.4.8.14) forms the main mechanism for delivering net gain, the LERMP focuses on the delivery of long-term management and monitoring of created or enhanced habitats.
+This includes detailed management and maintenance information for years 1-5 (including frequency and timing of measures) with a commitment to review maintenance and management regimes every five years.
+This will be enforced by the DCO requirements. - 7.1.3 For river units the mechanism for delivery is not yet confirmed, however a requirement within Schedule 2 of the DCO commits The Applicant to achieve 20% river unit BNG. - 7.1.4 For habitat created as part of the water vole compensation, the Natural England conservation licence will place an ongoing obligation on The Applicant to monitor the habitat for a period of five years and to ensure that the habitat is suitable for its intended purpose.
 However, for BNG purposes this will need to be managed for a minimum of 30 years.
-This will be ensured in the same way as the river units from the River Cam as outlined above. - 7.1.6 Table 7-1 summarises the various elements of the Proposed Development and how The Applicant intends to secure and monitor features contributing to BNG over the operational lifetime of 30 years
+This will be ensured in the same way as the river units from the River Cam as outlined above. - 7.1.5 The Outfall Management and Monitoring Plans (OMMPs) will also provide a monitoring programme for habitats (ditches and reedbed) listed in the Outline River Units Net Gain Strategy (Appendix C).
+The OMMPs are detailed in the Outline Outfall Management and Monitoring Plan (App Doc Ref 5.4.8.24). - 7.1.6 Table 7-1 summarises the various elements of the Proposed Development and how The Applicant intends to secure and monitor features contributing to BNG over the operational lifetime of 30 years.